 Keep the diffuser in a place where your dog spends the most time or in a room with his crate when you’re not at home.
 Instead of a diffuser, you can also choose calming collars that emit the scent.

 This also falls under the number 2 item on our list, but we placed it within the alternative therapy section.
 You can pet and cradle your dog, or give him a massage focusing on his head, behind his ears, and his neck for the same reassuring and calming effect.

 Using supplements is a more controversial method, but one that has a very high chance of working.
 These supplements are used for dogs with general anxiety of more severe levels and travel anxiety.
 There is a mix of melatonin with other substances such as L-Theanine that work together to relax your dog.

 Some pet parents also suggest CBD oil as a calming agent with very desirable effects.
-Before introducing anything new to your dog, we would highly suggest consulting with a trusted veterinarian first.
+Even as you consider naturally derived hemp tincture for pets, we would highly suggest consulting with a trusted veterinarian first before introducing anything new to your dog.